fame-git/tta-hwc-demo/README.md

 ### Planning Phase (Design, List Resources)

-In design phase, we planned for the 3-tier layer which will aligned in: vpc, 3 subnet (outer, middle, inner), eip, loadbalancer, 3 computer resources (2 vm, 1 db), security.
+In design phase, we planned for the 3-tier layer which will aligned in: vpc, 3 subnet (outer, middle, inner), eip, nat, 3 compute resources (2 vm, 1 db), security.
 In addition, outer resources configuration are aligned with mentioned resources.

 ### Modules Practice